Music Composition Bachelor's Degree Program

 • Employ advanced harmonic techniques to support and enhance vocal lines, creating rich and expressive harmonies

-• Analyze and apply various formal structures in vocal music, such as strophic, through-composed, and ternary forms
+• Apply various formal structures in vocal music, such as strophic, through-composed, and ternary forms

 • Compose cohesive vocal pieces with clear structural and thematic development